Recognizing the Signs of Gluten Allergy & Symptoms

 What Foods Are Safe On a Gluten-Free Diet?

-Though gluten is found in a wide range of products, bountiful gluten-free options exist in wide varieties.
+Though gluten is found in a wide range of products, bountiful gluten-free foods and options exist in wide varieties.
 Grocery stores commonly feature a gluten-free product aisle to make choices more apparent and an easier task for gluten-free shoppers.

 Gluten-free labels on food products can further indicate whether or not it actually is an appropriate choice.
 Additionally, restaurants are making great strides in accommodating to the gluten-free population.